ghuiber/ghuiber.github.io/_posts/2015-03-07-shell-access-to-a-freenas-jail.md

 I just like the Terminal better than the browser-based shell, and I expect that it will be a nicer workflow as I interact with this jail to have two terminal windows open rather than toggle between a terminal window and the browser.

-I started down this path when I tried to set up [`MOSH`](https://mosh.mit.edu/) access to the jail from Terminal, but I got nowhere.
+But I really started down this path when I tried to set up [`MOSH`](https://mosh.mit.edu/) access to the jail from Terminal, and I got nowhere.
 Then [this thread](https://forums.freenas.org/index.php?threads/install-mosh-on-freenas.25429/) convinced me that [`tmux`](http://tmux.sourceforge.net/) would be just as good for my needs.